Does this apply to you?

 The U.S. Department of Labor’s test is not new.
 It is based on the United States Supreme Court’s 1947 opinion in Walling v.
-Portland Terminal Co., 330 U.S. 148, 152-53 (1947), which held that the FLSA’s definition of “to employ” as “to suffer or permit to work” does not include student participation in an educational or vocational training program, so long as the employer derives no benefit from the trainees’ work.
-The Court cautioned against arrangements “in which an employer has evasively accepted the services of beginners at pay less than the legal minimum without having obtained permits from the [Secretary of Labor].”
+Portland Terminal Co., 330 U.S. 148, 152-53 (1947), which held that the FLSA’s definition of “employee” does not include participants in an educational or vocational training program that provides no immediate benefit to the employer and that serves only the trainees’ interests.

 Outten & Golden LLP is committed to ensuring that interns are fairly compensated for their work.
 To learn more about our class action litigation on behalf of unpaid interns, please view the information in the case-specific tabs above, or contact us directly.